 Conversations are great when you and your child talk about things that relate to and interest you.
 This is where the benefits of bedtime stories come in.
 You should encourage your child to engage in conversations while reading them bedtime stories.
 Communication plays an important role in improving social skills and it can be honed by reading books.

 You should make reading interactive by asking your child to guess what will happen in the story and why they think so.
 Let your child know that you’ll welcome all their opinions to make them feel comfortable while voicing their thoughts.
 As you read, take turns, use different tones and teach them how to pronounce different words.
-Getting familiar with different vowels will help your child pronounce words better and distinguish differences between sounds.
+Getting familiar with different vowels will help your child pronounce words better and distinguish the differences between sounds.

 Has your child ever asked you to read their favorite book every night for several weeks?
 It may get tiring to read a book over and over.
 However, with repetition, you’ll observe patterns quickly and master this area.

-Children usually start taking note of patterns when you repeat them.
+Children usually start taking note of patterns when they repeat them.
 They start remembering rhyming words and learn to predict outcomes on certain scenes using clues that they pick up from the stories that they read.
 Developing logical skills as early as you can help your child observe patterns and structures easily and tackle math problems.
 Exercising logic will promote reasoning and critical thinking skills.

 There are lots of simple ways to make bedtime stories fun for both you and your child.
 Here are several effective tips: